BotBuilderCommunity/botbuilder-community-js/libraries/botbuilder-adapter-twitter/README.md

     TWITTER_CONSUMER_SECRET=<Your Consumer Secret from Your App>
     TWITTER_ACCESS_TOKEN=<Your Access Token from Your App>
     TWITTER_TOKEN_SECRET=<Your Access Token Secret from Your App>
+    TWITTER_APPLICATION_USERNAME=<The Twitter Account Screen Name of Your Bot>
     TWITTER_ACTIVITY_ENV=<The Name You Gave to Your Twitter Environment>
     TWITTER_WEBHOOK_URL=<The API Endpoint You Create to Handle Twitter Messages>

+> Your Twitter screen name for your bot and your application (Twitter app) name need to be the same.

 ### Adapter Setup